firebase/firebase-cpp-sdk/release_build_files/readme.md

 ### 8.3.0
 -   Changes
+    -   General: This release adds tvOS C++ libraries that wrap the community supported Firebase tvOS SDK. `libs/tvos` contains tvOS specific libraries and the `xcframeworks` directory now includes support for both iOS and tvOS.
+The following products are currently included for tvOS:
+        Auth, Database, Firestore, Functions, Installations, Messaging,
+        Remote Config, Storage.
     -   Firestore: Removed the deprecated `Firestore::RunTransaction(TransactionFunction*)` function.
 Please use the overload that takes a `std::function` argument instead.